SLOPE: Optimistic Potential Landscape Shaping for Model-based Reinforcement Learning: Methodology

 \subsection{Model-Based Planning via Potential Landscape}

-Standard MBRL algorithms are based on planning over imagined trajectories by maximizing the sum of predicted scalar rewards.
+Standard MBRL methods are based on planning over imagined trajectories by maximizing the sum of predicted scalar rewards.
 However, in sparse reward settings, this reliance on immediate scalar feedback creates a fundamental gradient starvation problem.
 As illustrated in the $10 \times 10$ GridWorld example (Fig.\ref{fig:toy_example}, Left), a standard reward model effectively predicts zero everywhere outside the goal state.
-Consequently, the planner's objective function becomes topologically flat, depriving sampling-based planners like MPPI (or gradient-based optimizers) of the directional information necessary to distinguish between stagnant states and those that offer progress.
+This topological flatness means $R_\theta$ provides negligible gradients, depriving the latent encoder and dynamics model of crucial representation learning signals.
+Even with a terminal value term (Eq.~\ref{eq:mppi_obj}), the planner's overall objective landscape remains uninformative, depriving sampling-based planners like MPPI of the directional information necessary to distinguish between stagnant states and progressive paths.

-To address this, our approach shifts the reward modeling paradigm from predicting immediate reward to constructing a dense potential landscape.
-We leverage the theoretical framework of PBRS not merely to accelerate learning, but to fundamentally alter the geometry of the planning objective.
-Formally, consider the original MDP $\mathcal{M}=\left< \mathcal{S},\mathcal{A},r,\mathcal{P},\gamma \right>$.
-We construct a reshaped MDP $\widetilde{\mathcal{M}}=\left< \mathcal{S},\mathcal{A},\widetilde{r},\mathcal{P}, \gamma \right>$, where the reward function is augmented by a potential difference term. \citet{ng_shaping} proved that this transformation preserves optimal policy invariance: \begin{theorem}[Potential-Based Reward Shaping\citep{ng_shaping}] Given the MDP $\mathcal{M}$ with optimal policy $\pi^*$, the reshaped MDP $\widetilde{\mathcal{M}}$ with the reward function defined as:
+To overcome this structural bottleneck, our approach transitions reward modeling from predicting sparse rewards to constructing a dense potential landscape.
+Instead of learning a flat $R_\theta$, we formulate a reshaped reward model $\widetilde{R}_\theta(\mathbf{z}, \mathbf{a})$ based on PBRS \citep{ng_shaping}: \begin{theorem}[Potential-Based Reward Shaping \citep{ng_shaping}] Given the MDP $\mathcal{M}$ with optimal policy $\pi^*$, the reshaped MDP $\widetilde{\mathcal{M}}$ with the reward function defined as:

 preserves the optimal policy, i.e., $\widetilde{\pi}^*= \pi^*$, for any bounded potential function $\Phi \colon \mathcal{S} \to \mathbb{R}$.
 Furthermore, the optimal value functions satisfy: